 The Nebraska Tax Equalization and Review Commission is a Constitutional body created by the Legislature in 1996, to provide a simpler, less expensive avenue of appeal for property owners to challenge the assessment of property in Nebraska.

-There are three Governor appointed members of the Commission.
+There are four Governor appointed members of the Commission.
 The Primary powers and duties of the Commission include, but are not limited to, hearing appeals from decisions of the county board of equalization regarding taxation, valuation, or assessment of real or personal property, and the annual equalization of the assessed value, special value or recapture value of all real property in Nebraska.

 WHO CAN APPEAL?

-- An owner or one of several owners of the property, the legally designated trustee of a trust, or an officer, director, or full time employee of a legal entity owning the property are persons who may appeal a valuation decision.
+- An owner or one of several owners of the property, the legally designated trustee of a trust, or an officer, director, or full-time employee of a legal entity owning the property are persons who may appeal a valuation decision.
 More examples are listed in Chapter 5 of the Commission’s Rules and Regulations.

 - A taxpayer in a county who believes the County Board of Equalization has lowered the value of a parcel owned by someone else to a taxable value that is less than its lawful taxable value.